Insomnia – A Growing Problem

 - First of all, spicy foods, just like tomatoes, can exacerbate acid reflux symptoms when lying down.
 But the potential disruption goes deeper than that.

 - Spicy foods are very warming to the body.
-And the internal heat created can become very stimulating to the brain.
+And the internal heat created can

 A spicy dinner very well may end with you being wide awake in the middle of the night.

 So having coffee late at night is an obvious contributor to insomnia.
 But you probably don’t think twice about having a piece of chocolate.

 - While chocolate does not contain as much caffeine as the average cup of coffee, it is still one of the largest sources of caffeine in your diet.
 And eating it in the late afternoon or evening may lead to restless sleep.